-Our staff have again provided our Bank with a superb first point of contact for our existing and potential customers.
-Their willingness to invest their time and energy into providing first class service and support for our customers, our community partners and the wider community deserves not just our acknowledgement but our sincere appreciation and thanks.
+Our people are the backbone of our business and also our point of difference with other banks and other retail organisations.
+Our staff have again provided our Bank with a superb first point of contact for our existing and potential customers and their willingness to invest their time and energy into providing first class service and support for our customers, our community partners and the wider community deserves not just our acknowledgement but our sincere appreciation and thanks.

-The staff have, of course been ably lead by Senior Manager, Paul Thompson and Templestowe Village Community Bank® Branch Manager, Chris Cahir who have shown outstanding leadership and management throughout the year.

-Paul and Chris have always been willing to go above and beyond to ensure that we have continued to grow our business and I would like to acknowledge these efforts on behalf of all Directors.
+The staff have of course been ably lead by Senior Manager, Paul Thompson and Templestowe Village Branch Manager, Chris Cahir who have shown outstanding leadership and management throughout the year.
+Paul and Chris have always been willing to go above and beyond to ensure that we have continued to grow our business and I would like to acknowledge their efforts on behalf of all Directors.